ludamillion/ffakerer/README.md

 Faker::Internet.email => "kirsten.greenholt@corkeryfisher.info"
 ```

-## ffaker vs faker
+## ffakerer vs. ffaker vs faker

-The faker and ffaker APIs are mostly the same, although the API on ffaker keeps
+"The faker and ffaker APIs are mostly the same..." that _mostly_ the same is where ffakerer comes in.
-growing with its users additions.
-In general, the only difference is that you
-need to:

-    gem install ffaker

-and then

-    require 'ffaker'

-instead of "faker" with only one f.
+The goal of ffakerer is to provide the speed boost of ffaker while providing a parallel API to faker.
+With ffakerer you get all the efficiency benefits of ffaker in a truly 'drop in' replacement for faker.

+## From here on out this README is basically Emmanuel's

 ## ffaker is faster... does it really matter?